loomio/loomio-docs/policy/src/subscriptions/referral_code/index.md

----
-title: Referral code
+# Referral code
-description: Pro plan customers can give a friend $199 credit on any new Loomio plan.
+_Pro plan customers can give a friend $199 credit on any new Loomio plan._
-hideTOC: true
-weight: 30
-menu:
-  main:
-    parent: subscriptions
----

 Many people share the benefits of Loomio with their friends in other organizations.